ungleich/cdist/cdist/conf/type/__systemd_service/man.rst

 ------------------

 if-required
-    Only execute the action if minimum one required type outputs a message to **$__messages_out**.
+    Only execute the action if at minimum one required type outputs a message to ``$__messages_out``.
 Through this, the action should only executed if a dependency did something.
 The action will not executed if no dependencies given.

 MESSAGES
 --------